Amisha-1580/Hotel-Booking_form_spcl_training/README.md

 🏨 Hotel Booking Form
 📌 Project Overview

-This project is a Hotel Booking Form developed as part of an internship task.
-The goal is to create a responsive form that allows users to book a hotel room by entering details like check-in/check-out dates, room type, number of guests, and special requests.
+The Hotel Booking Form is a web-based form developed as part of an internship task.
+The goal of this project is to build a responsive and interactive booking form that allows users to enter their booking details such as check-in/check-out dates, room type, number of guests, and special requests.

-As of Day 3, the focus is on enhancing UI design and making the form responsive across different screen sizes.
+As of Day 6, the project now includes dynamic date validation and interactive form behavior using JavaScript.

-🚀 Features Implemented (Day 3)
+🚀 Features Implemented (Up to Day 6)

-Fully structured hotel booking form with fields for:
+🧾 Form Fields

-Check-in date
+Check-in Date

-Check-out date
+Check-out Date

-Room type dropdown
+Room Type (Single, Double, Suite)

-Number of guests
+Number of Guests

-Special requests (textarea)
+Special Requests (Optional)

-Submit button included for form submission

-Improved CSS styling for input fields, textarea, dropdown, and buttons

-Added hover effects for buttons

-Responsive layout using Flexbox and media queries:
+Submit Button

+🎨 User Interface

+Clean and modern UI design

+Styled form inputs, dropdowns, and textarea

+Hover effects on the submit button

+Proper spacing and layout for better readability

+📱 Responsive Design

+The form is responsive and works across multiple screen sizes:

-Mobile (<480px)
+Mobile Devices (<480px)

-Tablet (481px–768px)
+Tablets (481px–768px)

-Desktop (>768px)
+Desktop Screens (>768px)

-Form layout adjusts automatically for different screen sizes

-Separate JavaScript file linked for future validation and interactive features
+Responsive layout is implemented using:

+Flexbox

+CSS Media Queries

+⚙️ JavaScript Interactivity (Day 6)

+The form now includes dynamic validation and user feedback:

+Prevents users from selecting past dates for check-in.

+Automatically updates the minimum checkout date based on the selected check-in date.

+Validates that the check-out date is later than the check-in date.

+Displays error messages if validation fails.

+Shows a success message after successful form submission.

 🛠️ Technologies Used

-HTML5 – Form structure
+HTML5 – Structure of the form

 CSS3 – Styling and responsive layout

-JavaScript – Minimal for now (submit alert), ready for validation
+JavaScript (Vanilla JS) – Form validation and dynamic behavior

-Git & GitHub – Version control
+Git & GitHub – Version control and project tracking

 📂 Project Structure